qpdf/qpdf/manual/library.rst

 .. _using-library:

-Using the QPDF Library
+Using the qpdf Library
 ======================

 .. _using.from-cxx:

-Using QPDF from C++
+Using qpdf from C++
 -------------------

 The source tree for the qpdf package has an